 Despite all the studies going back at least twenty years, medical practice does not take gender into account in diagnosis, treatment or management.
 It is doubtful that these differences are even taught in medical school, where the male gender is modeled, and there is “one-size fits all” medicine.
 What does this do to women?
 It leaves us a major victim of medical mismanagement and malpractice.

-At Mirman, Markovits and Landau, PC, I am proud to be part of a team of attorneys working specifically on women’s issues including medical malpractice.
+At Mirman, Markovits & Landau, P.C., I am proud to be part of a team of attorneys working specifically on women’s issues including medical malpractice.
 Since the start of my career I have had the opportunity to serve many women clients, and I’ve seen firsthand the biases we as women face in the justice system.
 Every day, as I work to right the wrongs brought by gender bias, I find more and different ways bias haunts us.
 The birth of my daughter last year inspired me to devote myself further to correcting these wrongs, so that future generations of women will not experience the pervasive gender bias that exists today.
 We are the best advocates for women because we understand the woman’s perspective and we care.